Alphafold

 Although the AlphaFold code is licensed under the Apache License, Version 2.0 (the “License”) and therefore is considered open source.
 Alphafold utilises various genetic databases, model parameters, and third party software all using a variety of licenses.

-Users wishing to access Alphafold should review and agree in an email to its-ri-team@manchester.ac.uk that they will abide to the T&Cs of the various licenses.
+Users wishing to access Alphafold should review and agree, in a support request submitted using the Connect Portal HPC form, that they will abide to the T&Cs of the various licenses.

 Please follow this link for further information and to view all associated licenses – Alphafold License and Disclaimer